dredge-dev/dredge-dev.github.io/_docs/02-dredgefile.md

  - `input: string` - String to template
  - `source: Source` - Read the string to template from [source](#importing-workflows), cannot be combined with input
  - `dest: string` - Path of the file to write
+ - `insert: Insert` - *Optional.* Don't overwrite the `dest` file but insert the generated text into the file.
+The `Insert` fields defined where the text should be inserted.

 {% raw %}
 ```yaml